cdransf/cd-11ty/src/posts/2017/comcast-continues-whine-about-net-neutrality.md

 ---
 date: '2017-07-18'
+title: 'Comcast continues to whine about net neutrality'
+description: "This is, of course, nonsense as the article goes on to explain.
+Comcast and so many of the other players in the net neutrality argument appear to either miss or intentionally bury the point: in the absence of competition, consumers and the open internet need net neutrality protections.
+Failing that, customers need dramatically more choice in selecting an ISP."
 draft: false
-title: Comcast continues to whine about net neutrality
 tags: ['politics', 'net neutrality']
 ---